-- Support the increasing number of courses and degrees available through online, blended, and distance education delivery methods by enhancing the University’s course management system and integrating it more fully into the administrative systems.
+- Support the increasing number of courses and degrees available through online, blended, and distance education delivery methods by enhancing the University’s learning management system and integrating it more fully into administrative systems.

-- Enhance our ability to access and provide library resources electronically.
+- Enhance the ability to access and distribute digital content.

-- Promote the effective use of instructional technologies through the Faculty Center for Teaching and Learning.
+- Promote the effective use of instructional technologies through professional development opportunities offered by Computer Services, IT Services, and the Faculty Center for Teaching and Learning.

-Provide quality communication, support, and professional development opportunities to enhance employee performance and customer service.
+Provide quality communication, support, and professional development opportunities to increase employee productivity and enhance customer service.

-Missouri State recognizes the importance of effective communication, ongoing professional development opportunities, and quality support services for our campus community.
-To achieve the maximum return on our technology investment, we will train users in the effective use of the administrative computer systems, classroom technologies, information security-related issues, and other emerging technologies.
+Missouri State recognizes the importance of effective communication, ongoing professional development, and quality support services for our University community.
+To achieve the maximum return on our technology investment, we will train faculty, staff, and students in the effective use of administrative computer systems, instructional technologies, information security-related issues, and emerging technologies.
 To this end we will:

 - Increase the technical training opportunities available for faculty, staff, and students.

-- Strengthen the services and technologies available in the Learning Commons to support student retention initiatives.
+- Support the services and technologies available in the Learning Commons to enhance student retention initiatives.

-- Continue to use the "federal model" of technical support, consisting of :
+- Optimize the "federal model" of technical support, consisting of :

 - Centralized staff offering core support for institution-wide technologies.